Loading...

 Crosstalk Interference

-Because you get your phone service from the Ignite WiFi Gateway or Rogers Home Phone Modem and it is usually only connected to the wiring inside the premises, it not common to experience crosstalk on the Rogers service.
+Because you get your phone service from the Rogers Xfinity Gateway or Rogers Home Phone Modem and it is usually only connected to the wiring inside the premises, it not common to experience crosstalk on the Rogers service.
 When it does happen, it’s usually in apartment buildings where changes have been made to the intercom system that have resulted in two units being connected or split homes where the wiring meets at a common point.

 This will require a technician visit to identify and resolve.
 Please contact Technical Support for assistance.